About Miami Montage

 The workshop in 2007 adopted a new name: the Peace Sullivan/James Ansin High School Workshop in journalism and New Media, to reflect additional support of former wire service journalist Peace Sullivan and James Ansin, the general manager of WSVN-Channel 7.

 The program also receives funding from the Dow Jones News Fund; the Jeanne Bellamy Scholarship in Print Journalism Fund and John T. Bills Scholarship in Journalism Fund, both at the Miami Foundation; and the Mupalia Wakhisi Scholarship Fund.
-WSVN and Miami New Times host the students for a day in their newsrooms.
+WSVN hosts the students for a day in their newsrooms.

 In addition to their support for the program, Peace Sullivan and James Ansin provide scholarship funds to select participants who want to attend the UM School of Communication.

 The program started in 1984 as a one-week workshop with students writing stories exclusively for a tabloid newspaper that was published at the end of the workshop.

-In 2016, the program invited 20 high school students to the campus for three weeks.
-In addition to publishing a newspaper, the students also produced videos, photos and blogs that were posted on the workshop’s website.
+Now, the program invites 16- 20 high school students to the campus for three weeks.
+In addition to publishing a magazine, the students also produced videos, photos. podcasts and blogs that are posted on the workshop’s website.

 Over the years, various student participants have won top prizes for their work in reporting/writing, video and photography from the Dow Jones News Fund, which funds a number of similar high school workshops around the country.

 Professor Bruce Garrison was the original director of the program.
 He passed the baton to Professor Tsitsi Wakhisi, who passed it on to Yves Colon, who then passed it to Professor Rafael Lima for a year.
-Professor Sam Terilli from UM and Professor Fred Blevens from Florida International University currently lead the program.
+Professor Sam Terilli from UM and Dr. Fred Blevens, emeritus professor at Florida International University, currently lead the program.
 Blevens served as co-director with Colon and Lima as well.